It Can Be a Fight: The Struggle for Senior Safety vs. Independence

 It’s a struggle that arises for a lot of families: aging parents adamantly would like to age in place at home, while their loved ones worry about their health and safety.
 The struggle between senior safety vs. independence is real, and there’s an argument to be made from both sides.
 Seniors, particularly those who live alone, face a variety of risks: falls that could bring about significant injury, difficulty in maintaining the standard of living to which they’ve become accustomed as aging progresses, even a vulnerability to scam artists.
 Yet independence is key to self-worth, no matter the age.

 Just remember, understand that there's a viable alternative: the professional in-home care services of Midnight Sun Home Care, the most trusted place to turn when looking for a personal care assistant in Anchorage, Alaska.
 We are able to assist in a number of ways to maximize safety, offering family members peace of mind, while empowering seniors to maintain independence, making their own choices and decisions within the comfort and familiarity of home.
-Contact us at (907) 677-7890for an in-home assessment to learn more about how we can match you to the best personal care assist for you in Anchorage, Alaska.
+Contact us at (907) 677-7890 for an in-home assessment or to learn more about how we can match you to the best personal care assist for you in Anchorage, Alaska.